//Tweet For College Scholarship

 - Must follow @ElementsofMoney on Twitter to be notified.

 - Winner(s) must be willing to allow us to use your name, Twitter username and photo for promotional purposes.

 - Scholarship essays can also be submitted via email to the following email address: firstname.lastname@example.org.
 All email submissions must be received in accordance with the required timelines, as well as the 140 character limit.

 - Winners must respond within 30 days of publication of winning.

-Overall winner will be announced Friday, March 15, 2013 via the @ElementsofMoney Twitter feed.
+Overall winner announced Monday, March 16, 2015 via the @ElementsofMoney Twitter feed.